kenimo49/claude-code-tips/README.md

 In subsequent conversations, you can ask the agent to update the document for the next agent.

 I've also created a `/handoff` slash command that automates this - it checks for an existing HANDOFF.md, reads it if present, then creates or updates it with the goal, progress, what worked, what didn't, and next steps.
-You can find it in the [commands folder](commands/handoff.md).
+You can find it in the [commands folder](commands/handoff.md), or install it via the [dx plugin](#install-the-dx-plugin).

 ## Tip 8: Complete the write-test cycle for autonomous tasks